Slauf21/Workshop-IOT-RPI-2022-23/Circuit/Altium/Schematics.md

 ### Schematic Icon

 A new component also needs a schematic icon to put on the schematic design.
 This is done by adding a schematic library to the project like a PCB library was added.
-Name it the same as the PCB library and save it under the same directory.
+Name it the same as the PCB library and save it under the same directory (Libs).
 Select the icon item and press edit.
 Under the new tab call the icon **RPI-Header*.
 The custom footprint needs to be linked to this icon.
 This is done by pressing the add footprint button at the bottom.